FileFighter/ClientSetup/README.md

 Installing with docker-compose is very easy.
 First you need the command line tool [_docker-compose_](https://docs.docker.com/compose/install/) if it isn't already installed.
 Then download the latest zipfile [here](https://github.com/FileFighter/ClientSetup/releases/).
-Be carefull to download only the zip that is named like _FileFighter-v1.\*-docker-compose_
+Be carefully to download only the zip that is named like _FileFighter-v1.\*-docker-compose_
-Unpack the zip file, navigate into the filder and you should see this README.md, and a _docker-compose.yml_ file.
+Unpack the zip file, navigate into the folder, and you should see this README.md, and a _docker-compose.yml_ file.
-Open this file in any text editor of your choice and you will see a lot of configuration stuff.
+Open this file in any text editor of your choice, and you will see a lot of configuration stuff.
-The only things that are important for you, are the keys _MONGO_INITDB_ROOT_PASSWORD_ and _DB_PASSWORD_ change these to a password of your choice but make sure its the same one on both keys.
-Also keep in mind, that choosing a strong password is very important and we wont take any responsibilities for possible inconveniences.
+The only things that are important for you, are the keys _MONGO_INITDB_ROOT_PASSWORD_ and _DB_PASSWORD_ change these to a password of your choice but make sure it's the same one on both keys.
+Also keep in mind, that choosing a strong password is very important, and we won't take any responsibilities for possible inconveniences.
 After that you can just run the following command:

 ```shell script